bluesky/bluesky-queueserver/docs/source/cli_tools.rst

     qserver task result <task-uid>  # Load status or result of a task with the given UID qserver task status <task-uid>  # Check status of a task with the given UID

+    qserver kernel interrupt            # Send interrupt (Ctrl-C) to IPython kernel qserver kernel interrupt task       # ... if the manager is executing a task qserver kernel interrupt plan       # ... if the manager is executing a plan qserver kernel interrupt task plan  # ... if the manager is executing a plan or a task

     qserver lock environment  -k 90g94                   # Lock the environment qserver lock environment "Locked for 1 hr" -k 90g94  # Add a text note qserver lock queue -k 90g94                          # Lock the queue